General

 The Curious Historian Level 2A: Available Now!

-The Curious Historian Level 2B: Summer 2023
+The Curious Historian Level 2B: Available Now!

-The Curious Historian Level 3A: Late Fall 2023
+The Curious Historian Level 3A: Available Now!

-The Curious Historian Level 3B: Spring 2024
+The Curious Historian Level 3B: Fall 2024

 Yes!
 Our scope and sequence for the full Curious Historian series can be found here.

-The Curious Historian’s Archive: Extra Resources packet is available for purchase at ClassicalAcademicPress.com for each TCH text and includes the following downloadable materials:
+The Curious Historian’s Archive: Extra Resources packet is available for purchase at classicalacademicpress.com for each TCH text and includes the following downloadable materials:

 Biblical Connections PDF: For teachers and parents who would like to integrate religious history/biblical studies with their study of history, we have created a supplemental PDF that draws connections to biblical history and locations, scripture verses, and so forth.
 Icons in the teacher’s edition indicate when to reference this optional PDF resource.